Gifted and Talented

 Assessment: Data collected through both objective and subject assessments shall be measured against criteria to determine individual eligibility for the program.
 Assessment tools may include but not be limited to the following: achievement tests, intelligence tests, behavioral checklists completed by teachers and parents, teacher nominations based on classroom observations, conferences and student work.
 Students shall be assessed in languages they understand or with nonverbal assessments.

 Identification: Elementary students, kindergarten through fifth grade are identified in the area of general intellectual ability.
 Middle and high school students are identified in the four core areas of the curriculum and participate only in areas of their particular strength or interest.
 Both qualitative and quantitative measures are used to identify students in grades 1 – 12.
 Kindergarten students are assessed in January of each year and must receive services by March 1.
+Beginning in the 2018-2019 school year, first-grade students shall only be assessed for program qualification once a year in the spring.

 Notification: Parents and student shall be notified in writing about selection of the student for the gifted program.
 Participation in any program or services provided for gifted students is voluntary.
 The District shall obtain written permission of the parents before a student is placed in a gifted program.